umccr/gen3-doc/cloud/DEPLOY.md

 # Gen3 Cloud Native EKS Setup

-These are notes on the UMCCR specific setup of the [Gen3 cloud deployment][1].
+These are UMCCR notes on getting up and running of the [Gen3 Cloud Automation][1] deployment.
+Gen3 comprises multiple software components; deploy and run in Microservices fashion.
+The focus here is to up and run those fundamental mandatory Gen3 services or, baseline operation of the platform.

-## Basic setup
+## Infrastructure Setup

-The basic setup follows along the [csoc-free-commons-steps][2] described in GitHub.
+It follows along the [csoc-free-commons-steps][2] described in GitHub.
 It is a quick run through the steps we needed to perform to get that initial setup up and running.
 It also contains pointers for things to look out for, that otherwise may get you into trouble during setup or further down the road.

 ### Part 1: Admin VM